Internet censorship in China: Using a VPN service

 Internet censorship in China is circumvented by determined parties by using proxy servers outside the firewall.
 Users may circumvent all of the censorship and monitoring of the Great Firewall if they have a working VPN or SSH connection method to a computer outside mainland China.
 However, disruptions of VPN services have been reported and the free or popular services especially are increasingly being blocked.
-During the 2022 COVID-19 protests in China, the Chinese government intensified crackdowns on VPNs.
-To avoid deep packet inspection and continue providing services in China some VPN providers implemented server obfuscation.
+Although China restricts VPNs, they remain used by private individuals.
+State-owned enterprises or state institutions also use VPNs for official work.
+The Chinese government has authorized several official licensed VPN providers who comply with Chinese censorship and backdoor access laws.
+Those who develop or sell their own VPNs potentially face years in prison.
+According to a 2022 estimate, 3% of Chinese netizens use VPNs.